Chapter 11. Intellectual Properties/Trademark

 The following elements of the policy are designed to protect the equities of the inventor or inventors, the author or authors, the developer or developers, the sponsor or sponsors, and the University:

 - The University will state the terms and conditions of proprietary rights in every research contract that is negotiated.

 - The University may claim patent and/or proprietary rights where a concept is reduced to practice with the use of University facilities or in the course of employment.

 - The University will require every employee and graduate student to sign an agreement that is in accord with this patent and other proprietary rights policy.

 - Undergraduate students will be notified of this policy upon enrollment and shall be advised that any inventions, discoveries, or developments, particularly in the area of computers, computer use, and software, made with the use of the University's funds, facilities, or equipment shall be the property of the University; in the event the University derives income from the sale or licensing thereof, such income shall be shared with the student in accordance with existing policy.

 Books, articles, manuscripts, and works of art (except to the extent that they contain proprietary information related to inventions or computer software) are not included in this policy.

-For complete Board of Control policy on patents or other proprietary rights, refer to section 18.1.
-Patent and Other Proprietary Rights of the Board of Control Policy manual.
+For complete Board of Trustees policy on patents or other proprietary rights, refer to section 18.1.
+Patent and Other Proprietary Rights of the Board of Trustees Policy manual.